 The park is open all year and can get busy, especially on sunny afternoons.
 If you’re hoping to take photos and enjoy the views free from the crowds, aim for an early morning visit.
 Head to the park during the Fête des Tuileries summer fairground or enjoy festive illumination at Christmastime.

-A Walking Tour of the Jardin des Tuileries
+A Walking Tour of the Tuileries Garden

 Start your walking tour from the Place du Carrousel, enjoying magnificent views of the Louvre Museum with its iconic glass pyramid.
 Stroll through the Carousel Gardens, past the Musée des Arts Décoratifs, then explore the tree-lined trails of the Tuileries Garden, stopping along the way to admire the many sculptures by French artist Aristide Maillol.
 Pause to take in the views by the lake, then continue past the Jeu de Paume gallery and Orangerie Museum to meet Place de la Concorde and the Champs-Elysées, which stretches all the way to the Arc de Triomphe.